JakePennell/quiz-time/README.md

 Testing was a crucial part of my process to ensure my website performed as well as possible.
 Below I have detailed the steps I took to test my site comprehensively.
 I successfully tested my website in the following browsers: Chrome, Safari & Firefox.
 With the help of friends and family, I am confident my website works responsively on all popular devices.

 ### Validation
 - HTML: No errors were returned when passing through the official W3C validator.
+Files tested:
+1. index.html
+2. game.html
+3. end.html
+4. leaderboard.html
 - CSS: No errors were found when passing through the official W3C validator.
+Files tested:
+1. style.css
+- JavaScrip: No errors were returned when passing through the official JShint validator.
+Files tested:
+1. game.js
+2. end.js
+3. leaderboard.js

 ### Lighthouse
 - My lighthouse scores are very strong.
 Particularly the accessibility score which is 96.